Central African Republic travel advice

 Rainy season

 The rainy season extends from May to October.
-As you head north in the country, the length of the rainy season gradually diminishes to four months, from June to September.
+As you head north in the country, the length of the rainy season gradually decreases to four months, from June to September.
 Flash floods are common during this season.
 Some roads may become impassible and floods may cause extensive material damage.
-If you are in Central African Republic during the rainy season:
+If you are in the Central African Republic during the rainy season:

 - stay informed of the latest regional weather forecasts